Russell-Ryan/pyLINEAR/README.md

 | [shapely](https://pypi.org/project/Shapely/) | For some cool geometry things|

-### Helpful Suggestion:

-Since pylinear outputs the spectroscopy in an HDF5 file, you might want a user-friendly interface to inspect an HDF5 file.
+> **Helpful Tip:** Since *pylinear* outputs the spectroscopy in an HDF5 file, you might want a user-friendly interface to inspect an HDF5 file.
 I recommend the [HDF Viewer](https://www.hdfgroup.org/downloads/hdfview/), which is free to download (but you will need to register with HDFgroup).

 ## Test Scripts

-I currently do not have test scripts for pylinear, but the subsystems that I developed (h5axeconfig and polyclip) do have test scripts.
+I currently do not have test scripts for *pylinear*, but the subsystems that I developed (h5axeconfig and polyclip) do have test scripts.

 ```
 TBD